Flow-mediated dilation

 Flow-mediated dilation (FMD) refers to dilation (widening) of an artery when blood flow increases in that artery.
 The primary cause of FMD is release of nitric oxide by endothelial cells.

 To determine FMD, brachial artery dilation following a transient period of forearm ischemia is measured using ultrasound.
 Because the value of FMD can be compromised when improperly applied, attempts have been made to standardize the methodology for measuring FMD.

 Clinical significance

 FMD is a noninvasive measure of blood vessel health (endothelial dysfunction) which (when low) is at least as predictive of cardiovascular disease as traditional risk factors.
 Major cardiovascular disease associated with low FMD include cardiac death, myocardial infarction, and stroke.

 Low FMD is a stronger predictor of future cardiovascular disease events in patients with existing cardiovascular disease than in healthy normal persons.
+Patients with atrial fibrillation have reduced FMD, but it has not been determined whether there is a causal relationship or if FMD is simply a marker of a causal factor.

 FMD is a sensitive marker for the amount of blood vessel damage caused by cigarette smoke.
 So-called light cigarettes (having reduced tar and nicotine) were shown to impair FMD as much as regular cigarettes.

 Improved FMD results in greater perfusion and oxygen supply to peripheral tissue.